vitalii-samoilenko/ai-chat-bot/readme.md

 > [!CAUTION]
 > SECURITY ISSUE!
 Although software will use secure TLS protocol to communicate with endpoints certificate validation IS DISABLED

+ - Incorrect length calculation for unicode messages
+ - Incorrect time range calculation for timezones with negative offsets
  - Only HTTPS/WSS protocol support
  - Bugs (by using this software you are doing so at your own risk)